-According to the European University Institute, legislation is divided into two classes:
+According to the European Commission, legislation is divided into two classes:

 The Official Journal (OJ) is the official gazette of the European Union.
 It contains the texts of secondary legislation, draft legislation and official announcements from EU institutions.
 It is published in two sections: Legislation (L series) and Information and Notices (C series).